akhenakh/narun/README.md

 WORK IN PROGRESS, do not use in production unless you want to suffer.

-## Concepts
+## Concepts & Decisions

 Kubernetes is great for managing containerized applications at scale, but it can be complex and resource-intensive.
 Narun aims to provide a simpler and more lightweight alternative for edge devices.
-It relies on NATS clusters for any stateful needs: Object Storage, Database, Cache.
+It relies on NATS clusters for any stateful needs: Object Storage, Database, Cache, Queues.
 So no need for stateful services, anything else is stateless and ephemeral.
-Modern developments ecosystem, Rust, Go, Zig do not require full containerized operating systems, static binaries are good enough in many situations.
+Modern developments ecosystem, Rust, Go, Zig or Deno, do not require full containerized operating systems, static binaries are good enough in many situations.
-No need to ship containers so no need for a registry.
+No need to ship containers so no need for a full fledge registry.
 NATS pub/sub mechanism, solves service discovery and load balancing, so no need for a regular API Gateway.
 No support for multi tenancy.
+Mandatory support Linux on amd64, arm64, and RISC-V, this is removing some options like firecracker.

 ## Components